 Don’t get out that credit card yet!
 Make sure you know the answers to these questions before you start shopping for your college dorm room.
-This handy checklist will help you spend wisely without wasting money on things you don’t need.
+This handy printable checklist will help you spend wisely without wasting money on things you don’t need.

 This post may contain affiliate links.
 For more information, see my disclosures here.

 I’ve already started seeing the college shopping lists pop up in my Pinterest feed (and I’ve even got a shopping list on Midlife Rambler!) but I found out the hard way that one size does not fit all when it comes to what your student will need for college.
 If you simply take one of the comprehensive lists of everything you’ll need for college, I can guarantee that you will spend way more than you need to on things your student will never use or that might not even be allowed.

 In order to spend wisely for college, you’ll need some answers.
 You don’t want to be the parent who shows up on move-in day with a toaster oven only to find out that toaster ovens aren’t even allowed.
 (A true story from my naive past.)

 Here’s a list of the questions you’ll need to answer in order to shop wisely for college.
 I’ve got them listed below or you can sign up to get a downloadable checklist of the questions emailed to you along with a spreadsheet to help you track your college shopping and packing so you don’t forget a single thing!